pmorita/minder/vuex.md

     store.commit('increment')
     ```
 - Actions: similar to mutations, the differences being that:
     - Instead of mutating the state, actions commit mutations.
     - Actions can contain arbitrary asynchronous operations.
 - Modules: allows us to divide our store into modules.
 Each module can contain its own state, mutations, actions, getters, and even nested modules
+    - Namespaced (default false)
+    - Submodules